JonasHarter/RftgCardGenerator/README.md

 phase icon for versetzen?
 Spiralpfeil check for unused images

+change bg color back to #bfbfbf for print?

 # Optional Stuff:

 Improve centering & shape of cost and plus